 Where the initial review cannot be approved and additional information is required, another fourteen-day review time is allotted for the follow up reviews.
 The fourteen-day return time for the follow up reviews begins upon comment response receipt date from the applicant.

 Any further follow up reviews exceeding the initial follow up review, or 2nd review, will be allotted a seven-day return time.
 The seven-day return time for all additional follow up reviews begins upon comment response receipt date from the applicant.

+Temporary Event and Use Permits (TEU’s)

+All initial residential reviews will be completed within fourteen days of construction document completeness review.
+Note: completeness review of the construction documents is not included in the fourteen-day review period and is most often completed same day as submittal of the documents.

+Where the initial review cannot be approved and additional information is required, another seven-day review time is allotted for the follow up reviews.
+The seven-day return time for all follow up reviews begins upon comment response receipt date from the applicant.

+Resubmittals

+Revisions to plans will follow the same time frames as listed above for both residential and commercial, as applicable